 Distance Education - Students can enroll in High School Equivalency (GED and HiSET), ESL, and other courses in an online format using the Internet, workbooks, and videos in a structured program outside the classroom.

 English as a Second Language (ESL) classes are available for adult non-native speakers of English who want to improve their English language skills.
 Morning, afternoon, and evening classes are available.
 Classes are offered in the community and in county prisons.

 - Meet Hong, a former ESL and GED student who now has a four-year degree!

 Family Literacy classes assist parents in their role as a child’s first and most important teacher.
 While children attend school or preschool, parents work on High School Equivalency (GED and HiSET) skills as well as parenting skills.
 These classes also include interactive parent-child activities.

 Health Careers and Basic Skills - Adults interested in entering health care professions can prepare for Certified Nurse Aide (CNA) classes or the Licensed Practical Nurse (LPN) entrance exam.
 Students learn the necessary academic skills for health care training.

 - Meet Benson, a former IU13 student who is now a CNA!

-Math instruction is available for adults who want to refresh their skills or find math concepts particularly challenging.
-Instructors help students master the basic math concepts needed to pass the GED test, WorkKeys® assessments, or to enter postsecondary education.
+Math instruction is available (in Lancaster only) for adults who want to refresh their skills or find math concepts particularly challenging.
+Instructors help students master the basic math concepts needed to pass the High School Equivalency (GED and HiSET) test, WorkKeys® assessments, or to enter postsecondary education.